biospi/wearableAccelerometerClient/README.md

 * Configure the accelerometer sensitivity and sampling rate
 * Stream and visualise the accelerometer data in real time

-**To enable Bluetooth discovery hold a magnet 5 seconds above the top of the device.
+**To enable Bluetooth discovery hold a magnet 5 seconds above the top of the device and remove it.
 The light indicator will blink blue to confirm that the device is now discoverable**

 <p align="center">
   <img src="res/ble_discovery.gif" alt="Logo"/>